What is Counselling and Psychotherapy?

 You may come to see a counsellor for a variety of reasons.
 For example:

-Often it might feel there is nothing specific – lots of pressures such as managing workloads, finances, living away from home, living at home or ill health.
+Often it might feel there is nothing specific to address, perhaps pressures such as managing workloads, finances, living away from home, living at home or ill health.
 So many things can add up to feeling there’s no hope or no way forward.

 Whether our hair is fully combed, whether we have something stuck in our teeth, or whether we have a wound in a hard to see place, we often need mirrors to see these things well enough to do something about them.
 And, sometimes, we need someone to hold the mirror so we can see the things that are at more hidden angles.